New: Tag Requirement

 Habitat Management & Access Validation

-Habitat Management and Access Validation must be purchased and possessed by all hunters, trappers and anglers.
+Habitat Management and Access Validation must be purchased and possessed by all hunters, trappers or anglers, except hunters, trappers and anglers younger than 18 years of age, resident anglers 70 years and older (free fishing license) and 100% disabled resident veterans in conjunction with privileges covered by the Disabled-Veteran card.
 This once-per-license-year fee is used to: lease access to private lands for public use; provide public access to landlocked public land; and provide improvement, maintenance, development and operation of State Game Commission property for fish and wildlife habitat management.
-Not required for hunters, trappers and anglers younger than 18 years of age, resident anglers 70 years and older and 100% Disabled Resident Veterans in conjunction with their free licenses.
 (Discounts & Exceptions).

 Where is a Habitat Stamp Required?
 See the Habitat Stamp page (under Conservation).

-U.S. Forest Service and Bureau of Land Management (BLM) lands and in New Mexico.
+U.S. Forest Service and Bureau of Land Management (BLM) lands in New Mexico, except trappers or anglers 11 years of age and younger, resident anglers 70 years and older (free fishing license) and 100% disabled resident veterans in conjunction with privileges covered by the Disabled-Veteran card.
 Only one stamp is required each license year for these lands.
 The stamp is not required on other public property (e.g. state, county or municipal lands and parks), other federal lands (e.g. Bureau of Reclamation, Army Corps of Engineers and military reservations), or on private property.
 The stamp is not required in Unit 28, a predominately Bureau of Land Management property under military withdrawal.
-Not required for trappers or anglers 11 years of age and younger, resident anglers 70 years and older or 100% Disabled Resident Veterans in conjunction with their free licenses.
 Funds from the sale of Habitat Stamps are used to improve wildlife habitat.